syncopika/trip-planner/README.md

 ### database/api server setup
 For the backend database, I'm using PostgreSQL.
 For this project my test db is called `trip_planner_test` and I have 2 tables called `users` and `destinations`.
 I currently don't have any login functionality so the `users` table is not important atm. `destinations` is where all users' destination information is supposed to go.
 See notes.txt for more info about those tables.

-After postgres is setup, see `loadFakeData.js` in the `db_stuff` folder.
+After postgres is setup, see `loadFakeData.js` in `/db_stuff`.
 Adjust any postgres-specific variables like username/password/database name and run `node loadFakeData.js` to import the data from `test_destinations.json` into the database.

-Make sure to run the backend server via `node api-server.js`.
+Make sure to run the backend server in `/backend` via `node api-server.js`.
 The Vue app makes calls for data to this server, which in turn communicates with the database.

+### Docker
+If you have Docker, you can build the frontend and backend container images via `docker build -t trip-planner .` in the root directory and `docker build -t trip-planner-backend .` in `/backend`.
+Then, in the root directory, you can run `docker-compose up` to run all the containers, including the PostgreSQL database.
+Note that currently the database doesn't have any data preloaded though so that needs to be worked out.

+If you just want to run the frontend, you can do so with `docker run -d -p 8080:8080 --network=host`.

+When the container(s) are running, navigate to `localhost:8080` and you should see the app :).

 ### Compiles and hot-reloads for development
 ```